avcourt/restful-pi/README.md

 e.g.:
 `control.color_on("red")`

-The functions that have the `period` float param have a default value for oscillation.
-Experiement with different values.
+The functions that have the `period` float paramater have a default value for oscillation.
+Experiment with different values.

 Try making your own functions or messing around with the ones included in this repo.

 ## Cleanup
 `pip3 uninstall -r requirements.txt`

+If you have any questions you can join my Discord [server](https://discord.gg/5PfXqqr).